martinbean/martinbean.dev/_posts/2016-10-20-implementing-adr-in-laravel.md

 ---
-excerpt: "An example of implementing the Action–Domain–Responder pattern in Laravel."
+excerpt: An example of implementing the Action–Domain–Responder pattern in Laravel.
-layout: post
-nav: blog
 title: Implementing ADR in Laravel
 ---
 The <abbr class="initialism" title="Model–View–Controller">MVC</abbr> pattern has become widespread in web development, but it was never meant to be used in websites and web applications.

 Different people have different interpretations of MVC, and what code should go where.
 To this end, a newer pattern meant to build upon MVC but more suited to web applications is **ADR: Action–Domain–Responder**.